adafruit/Adafruit_CircuitPython_HTTPServer/README.rst

 - Gives access to request headers, query parameters, body and client's address, the one from which the request came.
 - Supports chunked transfer encoding.
 - Supports URL parameters and wildcard URLs.
+- Supports HTTP Basic and Bearer Authentication on both server and route per level.

 Dependencies